 - Don’t want to eat these cheesecakes all at once?
 They freeze for up to six months.
 Let them thaw overnight, then dig in and enjoy.

 - 6 quart or larger pressure cooker (I love my Instant Pot 6-Quart Pressure Cooker)

-- 2 pressure cooker racks – I use this baking sling as the bottom rack, and the metal rack that came with my cooker as the top rack
+- 2 pressure cooker racks - I use this Pressure Cooker Bakeware Sling as the bottom rack, and the metal rack that came with my cooker as the top rack

 - Half Pint Wide Mouth Canning Jars are the perfect 8-ounce jar for this job

 - Wide Mouth Canning Jar Reusable Lids for covering the wide-mouth cheesecake jars

 - Cook Time: 20 minutes

 - Cuisine: American

 Keywords: Instant Pot Mini Cheesecakes, Pressure Cooker Mini Cheesecakes